marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 ## Apply Actions

 This code applies the actions.
+It updates the captures file and deletes specific images if requested.

 ```
 python3 -m pre_processing.apply_actions \